hashicorp/terraform-provider-azurerm/website/docs/r/gallery_application_version.html.markdown

 * `exclude_from_latest` - (Optional) Should the Gallery Application Version be excluded from the `latest` filter?
 If set to `true` this Gallery Application Version won't be returned for the `latest` version.
 Defaults to `false`.

-* `package_file_name` - (Optional) Specifies the name of the package file on the VM.
+* `package_file` - (Optional) Specifies the name of the package file on the VM.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the Gallery Application Version.